The Joshua Tree: Recording and production

 After a creative spurt in October resulted in new song ideas, Bono proposed that the group release a double album.
 The Edge said: "There would have been two records, depending on which songs we decided to finish.
 There was this one album, the 'blues' album that Bono was talking about, and another, much more 'European', which is kind of the way I was led."
 Eno cautioned the group about pursuing the material, telling the Edge: "I know that any one of these new ideas is good enough to make the record, but we have to draw the line somewhere.
-If we even consider any of them we'll still be here in three months time."
+If we even consider any of them we'll still be here in three months' time."
 U2 relented, shelving the new songs to avoid missing their deadline to complete the album.
 Recording for The Joshua Tree wrapped up in November 1986.
+They had around 22 tracks recorded in total to select from and complete.
 Rough mixes had been created throughout the sessions after each song was recorded to, in Lanois' words, take "snapshots along the way ... because sometimes you go too far".
 The Edge explained that the arrangement and production of each song was approached individually and that while there was a strong uniform direction, they were prepared to "sacrifice some continuity to get the rewards of following each song to a conclusion".

 The final weeks were a frantic rush to finish, with the band and production crew all suffering from exhaustion.
 Eno and Flood had minimal involvement with the final mixes, as they had other commitments.
 Facing understaffing, in late December, U2 hired Steve Lillywhite, producer of their first three albums, to remix the potential singles and make them more appealing to commercial radio.
 His eleventh-hour presence and changes caused discontent among the production crew, including Eno and Lanois.
 Of the approximately 30 songs that were created during the album's sessions, 11 were selected for the final track listing.
 Lillywhite mixed four songs with engineer Mark Wallis on an SSL desk at Windmill Lane Studios.
 At the same time, Lanois, McCarthy, and Meegan mixed seven songs at Melbeach on a 24-track AMEK 2500 mixing desk; all three were required to operate the console due to the lack of mix automation.